 - a feeling of detachment

-- a sensation that resembles an electric shock in the head (“brain zaps”) or other strange sensations
+- a sensation that resembles an electric shock in the head, which people may describe as “brain zaps”

 - difficulty concentrating